Self-censorship can be both cause and effect

 In a paper published by James R. Detert and Amy C. Edmondson (2011) from Cornell University and Harvard University respectively, they hypothesised the presence of “Implicit Voice Theories”, which represent beliefs that individuals have about the use of voice in the workplace.

 Quite simply, it suggests that people make assumptions about the inherent risk or inappropriateness of speaking up to their supervisors and management.
 These assumptions and beliefs lead to a reluctance to use their voice – even if they may be encouraged to do so by their supervisors themselves.
-These theories introduce a deeper level of understanding how employees may choose to practise self-censorship, thus impeding the process of building a culture of voice in the organisation.
+These theories introduce a deeper level of understanding how employees may choose to practice self-censorship, thus impeding the process of building a culture of voice in the organisation.

 Typically, studies (Detert & Burris, 2007; Miceli & Near, 1992) have shown that the use of voice is influenced by the feeling of psychological safety, which may be present due to different contextual factors such as having supportive leaders or personal orientations towards duties.
 The implicit voice theories indicate that another process works alongside or beyond this, with people choosing to remain silent because of socially learnt ideas of the implications of using their voice in the organisation.